beeradmoore/EdgeTweaker/docs/microsoft-edge-policies.md

 - custom_name
-(Starting with Microsoft Edge version 112 on all desktop platforms, allows you to permanently override the app name for all web apps and PWAs.)
+(Starting with Microsoft Edge version 112 on all desktop platforms, lets you permanently override the app name for all web apps and PWAs.)

 - custom_icon
-(Starting with Microsoft Edge version 112 on all desktop platforms, allows you to override the app icon of installed apps.
+(Starting with Microsoft Edge version 112 on all desktop platforms, lets you to override the app icon of installed apps.
 The icons have to be square, maximal 1 MB in size, and in one of the following formats: jpeg, png, gif, webp, ico.
-The hash value has to be the SHA256 hash of the icon file.)
+The hash value has to be the SHA256 hash of the icon file.
+The url should be accessible without authentication to ensure the icon can be used upon app installation.)

 - install_as_shortcut
 (Starting with Microsoft Edge
 version 107).
-If enabled the given url will be installed as a shortcut, as if done via the "Create Shortcut..." option in the desktop browser GUI.
+If enabled, the given url will be installed as a shortcut, as if done via the "Create Shortcut..." option in the desktop browser GUI.
 Note that when installed as a shortcut it won't be updated if the manifest in url changes.
 If disabled or unset, the web app at the given url will be installed normally.
-(Not currently supported in Microsoft Edge.)
+(This is not currently supported in Microsoft Edge.)

   #### Supported features: